knot.mcp

 MCP Tool Development

-For creating MCP tools, use scriptling.mcp.tool for portable parameter access:
+For creating MCP tools, use scriptling.mcp.tool for parameter access and returning results:

 import scriptling.mcp.tool as tool